David Rudisha: Later career: accidents and retirement

+Rudisha's plan to defend his title at Tokyo 2020 was frustrated by injuries, preventing him from becoming the first man to win three consecutive Olympic titles.
+In December 2022, he was one of five people who survived a plane crash-landing in Kenya.

 Coaching

 At the 2012 Olympics, Rudisha worked with Caroline Currid, an Irish mental performance coach, on how to maximise performance on competition day.

 From 2007 until at least 2012, Rudisha trained in the summer months in the university town of Tübingen in southern Germany, a center for many up-and-coming runners from Kenya such as Bernard Lagat.

 Personal life

 Rudisha is a member of the Maasai ethnic group in Kenya.
 His father, Daniel Rudisha, was a former runner who won the silver medal at the 1968 Olympics as part of the Kenyan 4 × 400 m relay team, while his mother Naomi is a former 400 m hurdler.
 He is married to Lizzy Naanyu and has two daughters (as of 2015).
 Tom Fordyce of the BBC said of him, "He is the greatest 800m runner of all time and he may also be the nicest man in his sport."

 He is a supporter of the football club Arsenal F.C.